You're not lazy. You're not weak-willed. You're not fundamentally broken.

 For frontal midline rumination (high theta/beta at Fz):

-Expected timeline: 20-40 sessions over 2-4 months.
-Neurofeedback changes follow neuroplasticity principles similar to physical exercise—consistent training builds neural capacity that maintains well with occasional reinforcement.
-The training creates lasting changes in neural efficiency and thalamocortical regulatory capacity rather than temporary states.
+Timeline: 20-40 sessions over 2-4 months.
+Changes follow neuroplasticity principles—consistent training builds neural capacity that maintains well with occasional reinforcement sessions.

 Evidence-backed options: